Spatial Fay-Herriot Models for Small Area Estimation with Functional Covariates: Motivating Data: The American Community Survey

 When determining which Google Trends data should be used as a proxy for the pattern of percent household Spanish-speaking, our approach was to analyze the Google searches of relatively common Spanish words.
 Several candidate words were selected, and we found relatively high search volume for the words ``y," ``el," and ``yo," which mean ``and," ``the," and ``I" in English, respectively.
 These words rarely appeared in searches in other languages.
 We base our simulation study (Section~\ref{SecSims}) and application (Section~\ref{SecData}) on these search results.

 Google Trends data present several issues that must be addressed prior to analysis.
 The first issue is related to the way that Google Trends data are defined.\footnote{\baselineskip=12pt The Google Trends data used in this article were downloaded prior to October 2012.
 Subsequently, Google changed the normalization applied to the data and, therefore, the Google Trends data, as presented here, are no longer available for download; however, they are available upon request from the corresponding author.
-Nevertheless, the methodology presented in this article is equally applicable to the currently available Google Trends data.} Although Google Trends data can be scaled and normalized to a fixed time point by state, the raw data cannot be directly accessed \citep{googletrends}.
+Nevertheless, the methodology presented in this article is equally applicable to the currently available Google Trends data.} Although they can be scaled and normalized to a fixed time point by state, the raw data cannot be directly accessed \citep{googletrends}.
 This means that the values of the Google Trends data cannot be compared between states, and only within-state comparisons across time are valid.
 To remedy this problem, we fix the time frame of $2008-2009$ as our period of interest, and we standardize each curve to have a within-curve mean of zero and a within-curve standard deviation of one.
 This results in curves with the same scale from state to state, which facilitates extraction of curve features, rather than spurious differences in magnitude.

 Because we have considered search loads from $2008-2009$, we need to perform some standardization of the outcome.
-The ACS data that we consider for each state is the relative change in percent of household Spanish-speaking which is defined as
+The ACS data that we consider for each state is the relative change of percent household Spanish-speaking, which is defined as

-The western and eastern halves of the US may behave differently with regard to rates-of-change of Spanish-speaking; so, for illustration, we restrict our analysis to 20 states and the District of Columbia in the eastern half of the US.
-This yields 21 locations of interest, many of which have traditionally had a low number of native Spanish speakers.
+The western and eastern halves of the US may behave differently with regard to relative change of percent household Spanish-speaking; so, for illustration, we restrict our analysis to 20 states and the District of Columbia in the eastern half of the U.S. This yields 21 locations of interest, many of which have traditionally had a low number of native Spanish speakers.
 As a consequence, relatively large changes may appear in the ACS, but are they real?
 The margins of error (MOE) for the ACS estimates of percent household Spanish-speaking tend to be larger in the eastern half of the country.
-Considering states in the eastern half of the US as small areas gives the FH model the potential to provide a great deal of improvement when compared to the public-use ACS estimates.
+Considering states in the eastern half of the U.S. as small areas gives the FH model the potential to provide a great deal of improvement when compared to the public-use ACS estimates.